-The goal of a successful preventative maintenance program is establishing consistent practices designed to improve equipment performance and safety.
+The goal of a successful preventative maintenance program is to establish consistent practices designed to improve equipment performance and safety.
 But there is also a great debate on whether a mail preventative maintenance program is worth having in place.

 Measuring performance and creating standards for preventative maintenance is key to a successful operation.